jtl-software/connector-documentation/example/getting-started.rst

 ------------

 The interface between :doc:`JTL-Wawi </glossary/jtl-wawi>` and :doc:`JTL-Connector </glossary/jtl-connector>` consists of two layers.
-The first layer, provided by JTL-Software, is called `jtlconnector`.
+The first layer, provided by JTL-Software, is called :doc:`jtlconnector </glossary/jtlconnector>`.

 .. image:: /_images/connector_flow.png

+`jtlconnector` arbitrates between :doc:`JTL-Wawi </glossary/jtl-wawi>` and your endpoint logic.
+To achieve this, we make use of the widely known MVC pattern.
+:doc:`jtlconnector </glossary/jtlconnector>` provides the models and the view layer.
+Your opportunity is to provide the appropriate controller code to read data from or write data to your target system.

 Controller Logic
 <insert image here>